BZoennchen/supercollider-book/_build/html/_sources/chapters/sounddesign/filters/3-simpler-filters.md

 This cancelation works so well because the rate of change of a sawtooth wave is constant almost everywhere.

-The integral of one phase of a sine wave is zero.
-Consequently, by averaging the discrete signal to accomplish the respective sum will cancel out the sine wave, i.e., a specific frequency.
-[OnePole](sec-onepole) computes an (weighted) average via a feedback cycle resulting in an exponential drop of weights.

 (sec-onezero)=
 ## OneZero